Ianioglo/yandex-practicum-DS-projects/03_Building a model for determining the car's price/README.md

-## Building a model for determining the car's price
+## Building a model for determining a car price

 #### Task:
 Developing a vehicle price recommendation system based on the vehicle's description.